This location has multiple holiday properties

 The Gulf Stream brings a warm climate to the area and nearly as much sun as the Riviera.
 Summer is normally the best time for using the pool and sunbathing, with the rest of the seasons being the perfect time for exploring the surrounding countryside and towns.

 Our accommodation is arranged around a Charentaise courtyard, set in a parkland of 5 acres with a petite etang carp lake.
 There are many activities to choose from to allow you to be as active or relaxed, social or private as you wish.
-These include our tennis court, swimming pool, hot tub, sauna, sun terrace, boules court, etc.
+These include our tennis court, swimming pool, sun terrace, boules court, etc.

 LA MAISON DU MORRONIER